shamanthgiddaluru/B41_WEB_007_CodeKnights/README.md

 ShowTime

 ## Introduction
+🎥 Showtime - Movie Ticket Booking Platform

-ShowTime is a web application designed  to simplify the process of booking movie tickets.It aims to solve the problem of fragmented information and booking experiences by bringing everything into one place.
+Showtime is a feature-rich web application designed to simplify the process of booking movie tickets.
+By consolidating essential features and creating an intuitive interface, Showtime offers a seamless experience for movie enthusiasts.

 ## Project Type
 Frontend